 1. Decide whether itemizing is still for you

-The new law greatly increases the standard deduction to $24,000 for married couples filing jointly, $12,000 for single filers.
+The new law greatly increases the standard deduction to $24,400 for married couples filing jointly, $12,200 for single filers in 2019.
 It also places new limits on itemized deductions, including a $10,000 cap on property and state and local income tax deductions.
-Taking the standard deduction instead of itemizing may well make tax preparation simpler, Navani says.
+Taking the standard deduction instead of itemizing may make tax preparation simpler, Navani says.
 At the same time, work closely with your tax specialist to make sure it’s the right choice, which will depend on factors ranging from your health expenses to charitable giving (see Tips 7 and 8).

 2. Max out on your retirement plan

-The new laws don’t change this advice: Think about increasing your contributions to your 401(k), IRA, or other retirement plan through the end of the year to reach the maximum contribution amount.
+The new laws don’t change this advice: Think about increasing your contributions to your 401(k), IRA or other retirement plan to reach the maximum contribution amount.

 Not only does this offer the possibility of increasing your retirement savings, but it will also potentially lower your taxable income.
-If you’ll be age 50 or older at any time during the calendar year, take advantage of “catch-up” contributions (an extra $6,000 for a 401(k) plan and an added $1,000 for an IRA 1), Navani suggests.
-You generally have until December 31, 2018 to contribute to a 401(k) plan and until April 17, 2109 to contribute to an IRA for the 2018 tax year.
+If you’ll be age 50 or older at any time during the calendar year, take advantage of “catch-up” contributions (an extra $6,000 for a 401(k) plan and an added $1,000 for an IRA1), Navani suggests.
+You generally have until December 31, 2019, to contribute to a 401(k) plan and until April 15, 2020, to contribute to an IRA for the 2019 tax year.

-Although there are income limits for contributing to a Roth IRA, 2 anyone can convert all or a portion of their assets in a Traditional IRA (or other eligible retirement plan) to a Roth IRA.
+Although there are income limits for contributing to a Roth IRA,2 anyone can convert all or a portion of their assets in a traditional IRA (or other eligible retirement plan) to a Roth IRA.
 Why might doing so make sense?
-Unlike with a Traditional IRA, qualified distributions from a Roth IRA aren’t generally subject to federal taxes, as long as the Roth IRA has been open at least five years and you have reached at least age 59½.
-However, you’ll be required to pay income taxes on the amount of your deductible contributions, as well as any associated earnings, when you convert from your Traditional IRA to a Roth IRA—or, if you don't convert, when you retire and take withdrawals from your Traditional IRA.
+Unlike with a traditional IRA, qualified distributions from a Roth IRA aren’t generally subject to federal income taxes, as long as the Roth IRA has been open at least five years and you have reached at least age 59½.
+However, you’ll be required to pay income taxes on the amount of your deductible contributions, as well as any associated earnings, when you convert from your traditional IRA to a Roth IRA—or, if you don't convert, when you retire and take withdrawals from your traditional IRA.

 4. Use stock losses to offset capital gains

 Now may be a good time to consider selling certain underperforming investments in order to generate a capital loss before the end of the year—which could help offset the capital gains you realize when selling stocks that are performing well.
 In addition, you may generally deduct up to $3,000 ($1,500 if married and filing separately) of capital losses in excess of capital gains per year from your ordinary income.
 If your net capital losses exceed the yearly limit of $3,000 ($1,500 if married and filing a separate return), you can carry over the unused losses to the following year.
 Note that under the new law, investors will continue to pay long-term capital gains taxes at a rate of 0%, 15% or 20% (depending on their overall income) but with adjusted cutoffs.
-Married couples filing jointly and earning less than $77,200 ($38,600 for singles) will pay nothing.
-Married couples filing jointly earning between that and $479,000 (or $425,800 for singles) will pay 15%, while married couples filing jointly and earning $479,000 or more ($425,800 for singles) will pay 20%.
-3
+Married couples filing jointly and earning $78,750 or less ($39,375 for singles) will pay nothing.
+Married couples filing jointly earning between that and $488,850 (or that and $434,550 for singles) will pay 15%, while married couples filing jointly and earning more than $488,850 or more ($434,550 for singles) will pay 20%.3

 Own a business?
 Check out ""6 End-of-Year Tax Tips for Small Business Owners."Read this next